aryamsharma/Sudoku_solver/README.md

-# Sudoku_solver
-I mean it solves sudoku's???
-What else do you think??
+I mean it solves puzzles I guess??
+Yes I know it's bad I stayed up all night working on this